 Mineral crystal glass is made from silica and is manufactured using regular tempered glass.
 This tempering process makes the mineral crystal much more scratch-resistant and able to handle great depths and pressure.

 Sapphire is made from synthetic sapphire combined of crystallized aluminum oxide.
 Sapphire crystal is one of the hardest substances on earth.
 It ranks 9 on the Mohs scale, which is a system for rating the relative hardness of various materials where a diamond measures 10, the highest rating.
-Sapphire crystals are “scratch resistant” or “virtually scratchproof” because they are very difficult to scratch.
+Sapphire crystals are “scratch resistant” because they are very difficult to scratch.
 Only a diamond can scratch them.

 Due to it’s durability, we use sapphire crystal for models such as our Atomic timekeeping models, Satellite GPS models, and Diamond models to protect the additional assets on these styles.